bryanarriaza/oauthtest/README.md

 5. Update the resource with: $ `curl -H "Content-Type: application/json" -H "Authorization: Bearer $TOKEN" -X POST -d "Bonjour" -v localhost:9090`

 6. $ `cd client-server;mvn spring-boot:run`
-7. go to localhost:9999/secured , it will redirect to localhost:8080, enter "user" and "password"
+7. go to localhost:9999 and use the UI :).
+For posting new messages, click login, and enter username: "user" and password: "password".

 For generating your own key (as written in the stytex.de blog):